 The two air-conditioned and soundproofed sardinian villas are A-rated for energy efficiency and are constructed using eco-friendly materials.
 The villas each have a private terrace and a garden embellished by consummate attention to detail and the planting of exclusively local flowers and herbs.
 Each villa, fitted out by our designers in Sardinian style, can be customised down to the smallest detail.

-Villa with garden at €440,000 with furnishings and prepaid credit cards free of charge.*
+Villa with garden at €440,000 with furnishings free of charge*

 Close to the towns of Stintino and Porto Torres, and near to the airport.